About Steven B. Krivit and New Energy Times

 Summary of the 1989 “Cold Fusion” Conflict

-Debunking the Persistent Belief of a “Cold Fusion” Process
+Debunking the Persistent Belief in a “Cold Fusion” Process

-By 2008, Krivit had identified eight experimental facts that contradicted the theory of “cold fusion.”
+By 2008, Krivit had identified eight experimental facts showing this mismatch.
 He presented his findings on Aug.
 20, 2008, at the American Chemical Society national meeting.
-The nuclear products observed in LENRs, along with their pairings, energies, and probabilities, did not match those observed in thermonuclear fusion.
-Despite this, experimental evidence confirmed that some nuclear reactions were taking place in LENRs.
-In 2000, the belief in a “cold fusion” explanation regained popularity in the field.
-A decade later, in 2010, Krivit discovered and documented that the claimed new experimental proof of LENRs as “cold fusion” had been fabricated.
-Regardless, some people involved in the field continue to believe in an imagined “cold fusion” mechanism.
+In sum, the specific nuclear products observed in LENRs, along with their pairings, energies, and probabilities, do not match the products observed in thermonuclear fusion.
+However, experimental evidence confirms that some kind of nuclear reactions are taking place in LENRs.
+In 2010, Krivit’s analysis found that one of the most frequently cited assertions of experimental proof for “cold fusion” had been fabricated.

 Recognizing the Widom-Larsen Theory

-Starting in 2005, Krivit began looking at new an idea proposed by theorists Allan Widom and Lewis Larsen.
+Starting in 2005, Krivit began looking at new an idea proposed by theorists Allan Widom (1941-2023) and Lewis Larsen (1946-2019).
 The Widom-Larsen theory proposes a mechanism for LENRs that is based on electroweak interactions, which are a part of the Standard Model of physics.
-On Nov.
-10, 2005, Krivit was the first person to report on the Widom-Larsen ultra-low-momentum neutron-catalyzed theory of low-energy nuclear reactions.
-This theory provides the first and only viable explanation for the nuclear phenomena observed in LENRs, suggesting that ultra-low momentum neutrons are the key.
+In November 2005, Krivit was the first person to report on the Widom-Larsen ultra-low-momentum neutron-catalyzed theory of low-energy nuclear reactions.
+This theory provides the first and only viable explanation to date for the nuclear phenomena observed in LENRs, suggesting that ultra-low momentum neutrons are the key.

 Establishing LENRs